Resources for Families

 - The student may come in person to our office in Cohen Student Union 288

-- Parents or families have general questions about navigating university policies, procedures, or services.
+- If you have general questions about navigating university policies, procedures, or services.

-- If your student is missing class due to a hospitalization, medical emergency, or family emergency, contact Student Care Services for assistance or use the Class Notification Request.
+- If your student is missing class due to a hospitalization, medical emergency, or family emergency.
+In these cases, we also encourage you to review the Class Absence Request Form.

-- If you believe your student will not be able to complete the semester due to an extenuating circumstance, please review the Extenuating Withdrawal process.
+- If you believe your student will not be able to complete the semester due to an extenuating circumstance.
+In these cases, we also encourage you to review the Withdrawal for Extenuating Circumstances petition process.

-Please refer to this Parent Resource Guide for Mental Health tips for students in college, provided by The JED Foundation.
+Please refer to this Parent Resource Guide for tips on helping to maintain your student's mental health, provided by The JED Foundation.

-We encourage parents to submit a Student of Concern Referral when there is reason
+We encourage parents to submit a Care and Concern Referral when there is reason to

 - Is the student missing multiple classes?